 How do I join a session?

-Click 'Save My Place' on the session you wish to attend and a link will be sent to you along with a calendar reminder.
+Click 'Sign up!' on the session you wish to attend and register for the session - a link will be sent to you along with a calendar reminder.
 Email reminders will be sent one day and one hour before most sessions you've signed up for.
 The link you receive will be for that session only.
 You'll need to sign up for each session you are interested in individually.

 Is there a link for a full day?

 No, you'll need to sign up to each session individually.